 - -Apply when beans have fully expanded first trifoliate leaves.
 Use lower rate to control common cocklebur, mustards, and jimsonweed and the higher rate to control yellow nutsedge, common lambsquarters, common ragweed, and Canada thistle (2 applications may be needed to control nutsedge and thistle).
-Basagran will not control pigweed species. - -Temporary, pronounced crop injury may be observed that can result in delayed maturity. - -The use of oil concentrate may increase the risk and severity of crop injury.
-To reduce the risk of crop injury, omit additives or switch to a nonionic surfactant when weeds are small and soil moisture is adequate.
-Do not spray when temperatures are over 90°F(32°C).
+Basagran will not control pigweed species. - -Do not cultivate within 5 days before applying Basagran or within 7 days after application. - -Temporary, pronounced crop injury may be observed that can result in delayed maturity. - -The use of oil concentrate may increase the risk and severity of crop injury.
+To reduce the risk of crop injury, omit additives or switch to a nonionic surfactant when weeds are small and soil moisture is adequate. - -Do not spray when temperatures are over 90°F (32°C).